Test Car 1

 Devon Railway's Buckfastleigh station.

-Test Car 1 would have been similar to this before it came to the RTC and it may well be joining its sister coach soon
+Test Car 1 would have been similar to this before it came to the RTC and it may has now joined its sister coach on the SDR

 |Repainted into Departmental red and blue in 1972 but still showing the first portable generator exhaust pipe sticking out of the window|